run-ai/docs/docs/admin/admin-ui-setup/project-setup.md

 Beyond that, a user of this Project can receive an __over-quota__ (The administrator needs to enable over quota per project).
 As long as GPUs are unused, a Researcher using this Project can get more GPUs. __However, these GPUs can be taken away at a moment's notice__.
 When the node pools flag is enabled, over-quota is effective and calculated per node pool, this means that a workload requesting resources from a certain node pool can get its resources from a quota that belongs to another Project for the same node pool if the resources are exhausted for this Project and available on another Project.
 For more details on over-quota scheduling see [the Run:ai Scheduler](../../Researcher/scheduling/the-runai-scheduler.md).

+!!!
+Important
-__Important best practice:__ As a rule, the sum of the Projects' allocations should be equal to the number of GPUs in the cluster.
+    Best practice: As a rule, the sum of the Projects' allocations should be equal to the number of GPUs in the cluster.

 ### Controlling Over-Quota Behavior